-The product is intended for all types of investors, but it is important to note that futures trading is not suitable for all investors, as it involves the risk of loss.
+The product is intended for all types of investors, but it is important to note that trading options and futures is not suitable for all investors, as it involves the risk of loss.
 Futures are a leveraged investment, and because only a percentage of a contract's value is required to trade, it is possible to lose more than the amount of money deposited for a futures position.
 Therefore, traders should only use funds that they can afford to lose without affecting their lifestyles.
 Only a portion of those funds should be devoted to any one trade because they cannot expect to profit on every trade.
-Retail clients in particular should have good knowledge and experience of futures or other leveraged products, should be able to bear losses in excess of the amount invested, should have a high risk tolerance, and have a short-term investment horizon for this product.
+Retail clients in particular should have good knowledge and experience of options, futures or other leveraged products, should be able to bear losses in excess of the amount invested, should have a high risk tolerance, and have a short-term investment horizon for this product.

-The prices of the product are prices of the agricultural commodity to be valued at the expiration date and in accordance with the terms of the futures contract.
-The return on investment is therefore determined by the market prices for the product when the position is opened and closed, the amount of time to expiration, and the amount of money held on deposit as margin.
+The return on investment is determined by the market prices for the underlying futures contract when the position is opened and closed, prevailing interest rates, the amount of time to expiration, and the volatility and expectations of future volatility of the prices of the underlying futures contract.